rkoll55/AmbientAgenda/README.md

 ./observer.py
 ```
 to launch the application.

-If any dependencies have been missed in the initial installation, run the extras as required by the `observer.py` file.
+If any dependencies have been missed in the initial installation, run these extra pip installs as required by the `observer.py` file.

 ## Website
 We have an associated website that allows users to login and register their Pis.
 The code repository for the website can be found [here](https://github.com/rkoll55/Ambiance)